 On Brown's JupyterHub, each user is provided a persistent working directory and compute resource allocation.
 This means the environment you are provided is only accessible by yourself and CIS support staff.

 Once connected to JupyterHub servers, users enter an isolated workspace to write and run code.
 There are no time limit restrictions or specified lockout times, so feel free to use your personal JupyterHub server as needed and adhere to CCV's Computing Policies.

 If you are an instructor, CCV can provide access to JupyterHub for your class or workshop, and Digital Learning and Design (DLD) can assist with integrating computational assignments into curricula.
 The implementation is supported by Brown CIS; please follow the link below to request an instance for your class.
 CIS staff will respond to your request to begin the setup process.
-We ask that requests for JupyterHub be made a semester in advance of expected course deployment.
+We ask that requests for JupyterHub be made at least two months in advance of expected course deployment.

 JupyterHub Vs Other Resources for Teaching

 Other environments also support computational teaching needs.
 Google Colaboratory provides a similar Jupyter-based notebook environment.
 It is free to use and may require no setup.
 Colab also provides free access to GPU and TPU programming, which is ideal for Deep Learning courses.
 Other new and up-coming platforms such as https://repl.it also supports teaching and learning programming.
-To date, JupyterHub provides several benefits over these platforms.
 Use the following list to help you decide between Google Colab and JupyterHub: